Steve Corino: Ring of Honor (2002–2006)

-Responding to a challenge from The Backseat Boyz, Homicide invited anyone in the locker room to be his partner.
-Steve Corino made his ROH debut and responded to his offer, resulting in the two facing the Backseat Boys later that night.
+On February 23, 2002, Steve Corino appeared at Ring of Honor's inaugural event, “The Era of Honor Begins”, acting as the color commentator.
+Corino made his in-ring debut at the first annual Glory by Honor in October, accepting Homicide's open invitation for a tag team partner to answer a challenge from The Backseat Boyz.
 In the course of the match, Corino turned on Homicide after Homicide accidentally hit him, Old School Kicking his partner and leaving the ring, enabling the Backseat Boyz to easily defeat Homicide.

 Homicide and Corino would then begin a four-year rivalry, with Corino criticizing Homicide's lifestyle and somewhat checkered past.
-The feud culminated in a match at the One Year Anniversary Show on February 8, 2003 in Queens, New York, New York.
+The feud culminated in a match at the One Year Anniversary Show on February 8, 2003, in Queens, New York, New York.
 Homicide was the hometown favorite, but lost to Corino following interference from The Group (Samoa Joe, Michael Shane, C. W. Anderson and Simply Luscious), Corino's entourage.
 After the match, Corino applied a cobra clutch to Homicide, while the rest of The Group mocked New York City, instigating a worked riot.

 Corino and Homicide had a rematch August 16, 2003, at Bitter Friends, Stiffer Enemies which saw Corino defeated.
 After twenty minutes of fighting which saw both men bleeding and carrying injuries, Homicide trapped Corino in a modified STF, prompting Corino's corner man, Guillotine LeGrande, to throw in the towel, awarding the match to Homicide.
 In the course of the match, Corino suffered a legitimate ruptured eardrum, and permanently lost most of the hearing in his left ear following a stiff slap to the side of the head from Homicide.
 Homicide has since stated in a shoot interview that he is not sorry for costing Corino his hearing, claiming Corino had been stiff with him the whole match.